 Think of an area that you can tackle in 20 minutes or less.

 How often do you find yourself trying to talk yourself into decluttering an area like your closet or your bathroom?
 You get stuck on the idea that it’s going to take the entire day to get through.
 These are the thoughts that make decluttering your home seem overwhelming.

-By doing this, you’re going to accomplish more without feeling overwhelmed and unmotivated.
+Declutter your home into sections, you’re going to accomplish more without feeling overwhelmed and unmotivated.
 And, best of all, it’s only going to take you 20 minutes to get through!

 Sort your section into 4 sections